itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/modrinth-modpacks.md

 - The project "slug", which is located in the URL shown here:

   ![](../../img/modrinth-project-slug.drawio.png)

 - The project ID, which is located in the bottom of the left panel, shown here

   ![](../../img/modrinth-project-id.drawio.png)

 - The project page URL, such as <https://modrinth.com/modpack/cobblemon-fabric>.
 As described below, this can further be the page URL of a modpack's version page.

+- A custom URL of a hosted [mrpack file](https://support.modrinth.com/en/articles/8802351-modrinth-modpack-format-mrpack)

+- The container path to a local [mrpack file](https://support.modrinth.com/en/articles/8802351-modrinth-modpack-format-mrpack)

 ## Modpack version